JacobM184/Cruise_Control/README.md

 + ThrottleCmd (float):Throttle command.
 + CruiseState (integer): State of the cruise control.
 It can be either OFF = 1, ON = 2, STDBY = 3, or DISABLE = 4.
 + SpeedWarning (pure): Indicates whether the vehicle's current speed is outside the speed limit
-+ WarningType (integer) : How the vehicle is speeding.
++ WarningType (integer) : Speed of the vehicle relative to the speed limit.
 It can be either UNDER = 1, OVER = 2, WITHIN = 3

 <br>